bepress/test-project/README.md

 - You must be able to delete a metadata item.
 - You should be able to paginate all metadata item.
 - You should be able to make bulk request for metadata items, limit up to 200.
-- You should be able to filter items by kind, category (multiple), updated_at, created_at, deleted_at.
+- You should be able to filter items by kind, category (multiple)

 ### Data schema